NicoloAlbanese/multilanguage-spell-checker/README.md

 This project comes with a [Sample Notebook](https://github.com/NicoloAlbanese/multilanguage-spell-checker/blob/main/sample_notebook/Multilingual_spell_checker.ipynb) that may be executed on Google Colab.

-Here are some examples of what the service returns, given input sentences from different languages:
+Here are some examples of what the service returns from different input sentences:

 ![Recommendations Example](https://github.com/NicoloAlbanese/multilanguage-spell-checker/blob/main/img/img4.png)